mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

       >>> flow = mdp.Flow([mdp.nodes.PCANode(output_dim=5), mdp.nodes.CuBICANode()])
       >>> flow.train(x)

-  You will probably get some warnings here.
-This is expected, see the section about Iterators_ to learn more about that, for the moment you can simply ignore them.

   Now the training phase of PCA and ICA are completed.
 Next we append a ``HitParadeNode`` which we want to train on the test data:
   ::